 Aboard the capsule was an instrumented dummy astronaut nicknamed “Ripley” after the fictional female astronaut character in the Alien movie series.
 The capsule also carried about 180 kg of cargo.

-The capsule remained docked with the ISS until 8 March when it undocked at 0732 GMT and moved to a 401 x 395 km orbit.
-After jettisoning its expendable “trunk” carrier it made an engine burn at 1253 GMT, to begin its return to Earth reentering and then splashing down at 1345 GMT in the Atlantic Ocean off the coast of Florida from where it was recovered by ship.
+It remained docked with the ISS until 8 March when it undocked at 0732 GMT and moved to a 401 x 395 km orbit.
+After jettisoning its expendable “trunk” carrier, it made an engine burn at 1253 GMT to begin its return to Earth, reentering and then splashing down at 1345 GMT in the Atlantic Ocean off the coast of Florida, from where it was recovered by ship.
 The mission successfully proved that the launch, docking, re-entry into Earth’s atmosphere and splashdown landing were all safe to do.
 (All times NASA via Jonathan McDowell).

-Under commercial contracts with their operating firms NASA will SpaceX’s Crew Dragon 2 capsule as well as Boeing’s CST-100 Starliner capsule to ferry Astronauts between Earth and the ISS and be able to cease having to rely upon the Russian Soyuz capsules to do this task.
+Under commercial contracts with the operating firms, NASA will use SpaceX’s Crew Dragon 2 capsule as well as Boeing’s CST-100 Starliner capsule to ferry astronauts between Earth and the ISS.
+This means it will cease having to rely upon the Russian Soyuz capsules to do this task.